 I know at least a couple of persons that would at least frown at the way the timekeeper combines at least four different typefaces within its spacious dial.
 I myself am desperately trying not to pay attention to other inscriptions on the timepiece’s face.
 Yet, I like how the brand’s historic logo is emphasized by vintage-looking luminous Arabic numerals.

 As usual, Breitling issues the Transocean Chronograph 1915 as a kind of limited edition model with a total production run restricted to, yes, just 1915 numbered pieces.
-Price is set at an impressive $9275.
+The price is set at an impressive $9275.

 Build quality: 5/5